hardcoverapp/hardcover-docs/DEVELOPERS.md

 This component allows a user to view GraphQL queries and experiment by running them against the API.

 **Import Path:**

+This should be a relative path to the following file:

 ```js
 import GraphQLExplorer from '/src/components/GraphQLExplorer.astro';